Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Spectral invariants

 \section{Spectral invariants}

 The very motivating example of Floer-Novikov complex and its chain level theory was applied by the second named author in the Hamiltonian Floer theory \cite{oh:alan,oh:minimax}.
-Namely, a spectral number which we denote by $\rho(H;a)$ is associated to $a \in H(M)$ and a Hamiltonian $H$, and is proved to be independent of various choices, especially of $J$ in \cite{oh:alan}.
+Namely, a spectral number which we denote by $\rho(H;a)$ is associated to $a \in QH(M;\Lambda) = H^*(M) \otimes \Lambda$ and a Hamiltonian $H$, and is proved to be independent of various choices, especially of $J$ in \cite{oh:alan}.
+Via the canonical identification $H^*(M) \otimes \Lambda \cong H^*(M) \otimes \Lambda^\downarrow$ induced by the change of the formal variable $T \mapsto T^{-1} =: q$ which reverses the direction of valuation, we often abuse our notation for $a$ also to denote this formal change.

 In this section we give a brief summary of this construction.
 Let $H : S^1 \times M \to \R$ be a normalized time-dependent nondegenerate Hamiltonian.